-The above image is a video-still - click the image or the projector icon to watch a short film on 'youtube' showing the train as it passes through the station.
+The above image is a video-still - click the image or the projector icon to watch a short film on the ‘YouTube’ film / video website showing the train as it passes through the station.

 |Diesel trains are less dirty than steam trains but they too face environmental challenges which at this almost fully enclosed station (London Waterloo) resulted in the installation of a waste air extraction system so that the passengers and station staff do not have to breathe the (allegedly) carcinogenic diesel engine exhaust fumes.|

 Electric railways have the potential to be the least environmentally damaging form of traction.
 Although this depends on how the power is sourced, even the dirtiest emissions are easier to reduce at a few power stations compared to many hundreds of moving trains.